Skip to Content

 • ensuring all assessment evidence is retained in accordance with other policies, legislation or regulations (refer: Records Management Policy)

-• where a student disagrees with the assessment outcome, consulting the policy for conditions available for reassessment and determine whether to provide a reassessment of the outcome by another assessor (Refer: Academic Appeals Policy).
+• where a student disagrees with the assessment outcome, consulting the policy for conditions available for reassessment and determine whether to provide a reassessment of the outcome by another assessor (refer: Academic Appeals Policy).

-3.10.2 Head of Department Program Services
+3.11.7 Head of Department Program Services

 The Head of Department Program Services is responsible for: